MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-usage-report.md

 # Microsoft browser usage report

-The Microsoft 365 Reports dashboard shows you an activity overview across the products in your organization.
-It enables you to drill into individual product level reports to give you more granular insight about the activities within each product.
+In the Microsoft 365 Admin Center, activity reports help you to see how users are using different Microsoft 365 services.
+See [Activity Reports in the Microsoft 365 admin center](https://docs.microsoft.com/microsoft-365/admin/activity-reports/activity-reports?view=o365-worldwide).

 ## Browser usage report

-In the Microsoft browser usage report, you can gain insights on Internet Explorer, Microsoft Edge Legacy, and Microsoft Edge usage.
+The Microsoft Browser Usage report in the Microsoft 365 Admin Center lets you see if users access Microsoft 365 online services via one of three Microsoft browsers: Internet Explorer 11, Microsoft Edge Legacy, or Microsoft Edge.
+With proper permissions, you can access the report on the usage dashboard and then see which browsers are used in your organization to access these online services.
+These report insights can help you migrate your organization to Microsoft Edge.
 To learn how access and use this report, see [Microsoft 365 Reports in the admin center - Microsoft browser usage](https://docs.microsoft.com/microsoft-365/admin/activity-reports/browser-usage-report?view=o365-worldwide).

 ## See also